frdmn/blog.frd.mn/src/posts/2014-10-19_install-nginx-php-fpm-mysql-and-phpmyadmin-on-os-x-mavericks-using-homebrew.md

 ### git: 'Could not resolve host: git.frd.mn'

-Probably an outage of my private hosted GitLab server.
+Probably an outage of my private hosted *GitLab* server.
 To fix this, simply try to get in touch with me.
 Either via [Twitter](https://twitter.com/frdmn), [E-Mail](mailto:j@frd.mn) IRC (frdmn@freenode/espernet) or the comment section below.

 ### curl: 'Failed to connect to localhost port 80: Connection refused'

 This is an IPv6 related issue, originating in the `/etc/hosts` file of your Mac.
-To fix this, find the line "fe80::1%lo0 localhost" and comment it out.
+To fix this, find the line "`fe80::1%lo0 localhost`" and comment it out.
 Or just use this one-liner:

 ```shell
 sudo sed -i "" 's/^fe80\:\:/\#fe80\:\:/g' /etc/hosts